yosukefk/plotter/README.md

 `pip install .`

-Now you should be able to `import plotter` to use the tool.
+Now you should be able to `import plotter` to use the tool, from python environment (either python script, or python interactive session).

 ## Usage